stuffbydavid/RayEngine/README.md

 # RayEngine
 RayEngine is a C++ rendering engine for CPU/GPU accelerated ray tracing utilizing [Embree](https://embree.github.io/) and [OptiX](https://developer.nvidia.com/optix).
-It was created for a Bachelor's Thesis in Computer Science and the report can be found here:
+It was created for a Bachelor's Thesis in Computer Science and the report can be found here: <link>

 ## Running the program
 RayEngine is for Windows only (64-bit) and requires a NVIDIA GPU to be able to launch.
 The executable can be found in the "RayEngine" folder as "RayEngine.exe".
 The following must also be installed: